vmstio/vmstio/docs.vmst.io/content/actions.md

 | Local Users vs Remote Users | 29 |
 | Remote Users vs Local Users | 10 |

-_Unique Reporting Events_ are defined as an single report **or** a group of multiple reports against a single user, during narrow time period.
+_Unique Reporting Events_ are defined as an single report **or** a group of multiple reports against a single user, during a specific time period.
 So for example, if a user's post generates two different user reports (regardless of their source) this is treated as a single event because there is one, unified action, that is taken by our moderator team.

 After a unique report is resolved, and then a subsequent report is made related to a different event, requiring additional moderator action, this is treated as a separate and unique event.